TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

 As we can see in the table ¨GDP & Employment Table by Foreign-Born Group (Excludes Native, 2024)¨ the calculation issued by the Mexican authority has a quite important variation since when considering the total population, as we have mentioned before, it generates distortions that distance us from reality, according to these results the statement of Mexicans born in the U.S. contributed $781 billion to the Gross Domestic Product (GDP) since their real contribution is <strong>$953.3 billion to the Gross Domestic Product (GDP)

 What remains to be clarified at this point is to contrast the contributions made by the Mexico foreign origin born group.
-According to the statement (which stated that the 781 billion USD is not accurate information), <strong>the contribution that this group makes to the US GDP is equivalent, compared to the member economies of the OECD, to the tenth largest economy in the world</strong>.
-Unfortunately, as we can see here, <strong>this is also unverifiable</strong>, since considering their own (implausible) statements, the size of the contribution of 781 billion USD would <strong>actually be equivalent to the fifteenth largest economy in the world</strong>.
-If we included Russia and China in this analysis, <strong>the position would move to the eighteenth largest economy</strong>, as can be seen in the following graph.</p>
+According to the statement (which stated that the 781 billion USD is not accurate information), the contribution that this group makes to the US GDP is equivalent, compared to the member economies of the OECD, to the tenth largest economy in the world. **Unfortunately, as we can see here, this is also unverifiable, since considering their own (implausible) statements, the size of the contribution of 781 billion USD would** actually be equivalent to the fifteenth largest economy in the world.
+If we included Russia and China in this analysis, the position would move to the eighteenth largest economy, as can be seen in the following graph.

 <div style="display: flex; justify-content: space-between; gap: 22px; flex-wrap: wrap;">